 The environmental surveillance program includes routine monitoring of direct radiation levels at selected environmental monitoring stations to ensure compliance with federal rules and regulations.
 In addition to routine direct radiation monitoring at the environmental monitoring stations, nonroutine monitoring may be performed in areas where it is suspected that operational activities may have resulted in the deposition of radioactive materials.
+It is expected that the wellfields will contribute 70% of the radiological emissions

 An annual ALARA Audit Report, prepared by an independent specialist, is submitted to the WDEQ - Uranium Recovery Program (URP).
-The 2021 ALARA Audit Report, covering calendar year 2021, was completed in March 2022 and included a review of the following elements:
+The 2022 ALARA Audit Report, covering calendar year 2022, was completed in March 2023 and included a review of the following elements:

 - Employee exposures and incurred doses;

 - Bioassay results;

 - Inspection results;

 - Documented training program activities;

 - Radiation safety meetings;

-- · Radiological survey and sample results;
+- Radiological survey and sample results;

 - Reports on overexposures;

 - Operating procedures;

 - Emergency preparedness;

-- · Environmental monitoring program; and
+- Environmental monitoring program; and

 - Quality Assurance Program.

-The 2021 ALARA Audit Report did not identify any exceedances of regulatory limits.
+The 2022 ALARA Audit Report did not identify any exceedances of regulatory limits.

-The maximum calculated Total Effective Dose Equivalent ("TED") for any potentially exposed member of the public in 2022 was 0.7 mrem for a hypothetical public resident at the Oshoto monitoring location, primarily due to radon dose.
+The maximum calculated Total Effective Dose Equivalent ("TED") for any potentially exposed member of the public in 2023 was 4.67 mrem (2022: 0.7 mrem) for a hypothetical public resident at the Oshoto monitoring location, primarily due to radon dose.
 In all cases, the estimated public doses were well below the 100 mrem / year limit (including radon).
-The calculated TED for members of the public over the last 5 years is illustrated in Figure 4.2 below.
+The calculated TEDE for members of the public over the last 5 years is illustrated in Figure 4.2 below.